Global jump filters and quasi-likelihood analysis for volatility: Introduction

 {\colorm Today a substantial amount of literature is available on parametric estimation of the diffusion parameter $\theta$ of diffusion type processes with/without jumps.
 In the ergodic diffusion case of $J=0$ and $T\to\infty$, the drift coefficient is parameterized as well as the diffusion coefficient.
 Certain asymptotic properties of estimators are found in Prakasa Rao \cite{PrakasaRao1983,prakasa1988statistical}.
 The joint asymptotic normality of estimators was given in Yoshida \cite{Yoshida1992b} and later generalized in Kessler \cite{Kessler1997}.
-The quasi likelihood analysis (QLA, \cite{yoshida2011}) ensures not only limit theorems but also moment convergence of the QLA estimators, i.e., the quasi maximum likelihood estimator (QLA) and the quasi Bayesian estimator (QBE). \begin{en-text} Relaxation of the balance condition $nh_n^p\to0$ as $n\to\infty$ is practically important, $h_n$ being the sampling step size.
-This problem has been pursued by these papers and also, within the framework of the theory of quasi likelihood analysis, by Uchida and Yoshida \cite{UchidaYoshida2012Adaptive,uchida2014adaptive} for adaptive estimators and by Kamatani and Uchida \cite{KamataniUchida2014} for hybrid multi-step estimators. \end{en-text} The adaptive estimators (Uchida and Yoshida \cite{UchidaYoshida2012Adaptive,uchida2014adaptive}) and the hybrid multi-step estimators (Kamatani and Uchida \cite{KamataniUchida2014}) are of practical importance from computational aspects.
+The quasi-likelihood analysis (QLA, Yoshida \cite{yoshida2011}) ensures not only limit theorems but also moment convergence of the QLA estimators, i.e., the quasi-maximum likelihood estimator ({\rev QMLE}) and the quasi-Bayesian estimator (QBE). \begin{en-text} Relaxation of the balance condition $nh_n^p\to0$ as $n\to\infty$ is practically important, $h_n$ being the sampling step size.
+This problem has been pursued by these papers and also, within the framework of the theory of quasi-likelihood analysis, by Uchida and Yoshida \cite{UchidaYoshida2012Adaptive,uchida2014adaptive} for adaptive estimators and by Kamatani and Uchida \cite{KamataniUchida2014} for hybrid multi-step estimators. \end{en-text} The adaptive estimators (Uchida and Yoshida \cite{UchidaYoshida2012Adaptive,uchida2014adaptive}) and the hybrid multi-step estimators (Kamatani and Uchida \cite{KamataniUchida2014}) are of practical importance from computational aspects.
 Statistics becomes non-ergodic under a finite time horizon $T<\infty$.
 Dohnal \cite{Dohnal1987} discussed estimation of the diffusion parameter based on high frequency data.
-Stable convergence of the quasi maximum likelihood estimator was given by Genon-Catalot and Jacod \cite{Genon-CatalotJacod1993}.
-Uchida and Yoshida \cite{UchidaYoshida2013} showed stable convergence of the quasi Bayesian estimator and moment convergence of the QLA estimators.
-The methods of the QLA were essential there and will be applied in this article.
-Non-synchronous case is addressed by Ogihara and Yoshida \cite{ogihara2014quasi} within QLA.
+Stable convergence of the quasi-maximum likelihood estimator was given by Genon-Catalot and Jacod \cite{Genon-CatalotJacod1993}.
+Uchida and Yoshida {\tred\cite{uchida2013quasi}} showed stable convergence of the quasi-Bayesian estimator and moment convergence of the QLA estimators.
+The methods of the QLA were essential there and will be applied in this article. {\rev The} non-synchronous case is addressed by Ogihara and Yoshida \cite{ogihara2014quasi} within QLA.
 As for inference for jump-diffusion processes, under ergodicity, Ogihara and Yoshida \cite{OgiharaYoshida2011} showed asymptotic normality of the QLA estimators and moment convergence of their error.
-They used a type of optimal jump-filtered quasi likelihood function in Shimizu and Yoshida \cite{ShimizuYoshida2006}.
+They used a type of optimal jump-filtered quasi-likelihood function in Shimizu and Yoshida \cite{ShimizuYoshida2006}.